All About Minerals

 Why zinc is good for you

-Zinc is very important for proper functioning of the immune system – current research shows that zinc supplements assist with quicker healing of the cold or flu.
+Zinc is extremely important for proper functioning of the immune system – current research shows that zinc supplements assist with quicker healing of the cold or flu.

 Zinc also keeps the skin healthy, helps preserve eyesight and might even improve memory.